michalbrys/Using-Google-Analytics-with-R/chapter3/data_visualization_in_r.md

 Let's make some exploratory data analysis in R by visualizing the data from Google Analytics.

 R has a big range of visualizing packages.
-My favourite is he `ggplot2` package.
+My favourite is the `ggplot2` package which is now a part of `tidyverse`.

 ## Package ggplot2